mstrutt/jekyll-portfolio/app/_posts/2014-03-28-notes-from-front-end-london-march.markdown

 - `transition` will show you the frames in between
 - Ooh, pretty thing is pretty!
 - Is 3D CSS useful?
 Yeah, but as a learning tool

-Note: really this one had to be seen to be believed, hopefully Daniel will share links to his codepens and I can update this space.

 ##Can code quality be measured? - [Tim Ruffles](https://twitter.com/timruffles)